 Faculty who teach MCHS courses include Mora Beauchamp-Byrd, Kristin Dowell, Kyle Killian, Paul Niell, Erika Loic, Michael Carrasco, Brendan Weaver, Susan Baldino, and Carey Fee, as well as other courtesy and visiting faculty and Ringling Museum professionals.

-Prospective students should have a Bachelor of Arts with a concentration in Art History or a related field, such as archaeology, history or classics and reading knowledge of one foreign language.
-Admissions are based on scholastic record, letters of recommendation, foreign language proficiency, and GRE scores.
+Prospective students should have a Bachelor of Arts with a concentration in Art History or a related field, such as anthropology, archaeology, art, classics, or history, and reading knowledge of one foreign language, which may be completed concurrently with the master’s program.
+Admissions are based on scholastic record, letters of recommendation, foreign language proficiency, and a writing sample.

 A reading knowledge of at least one foreign language relevant to the student’s area of study is required for completion of the master’s program.
 The student has the option of passing an exam in reading knowledge by the end of the first academic year or successfully completing an intermediate-level course.

-After completing eight museum and art history courses in Tallahassee during the first year of study, students in the MA Program in Museum and Cultural Heritage Studies may choose to participate in The Ringling Track, spending their second full year of study at The John & Mable Ringling Museum of Art.
-For additional information please contact Dr. Kristen Dowell.
+After completing eight museum and art history courses in Tallahassee during the first year of study, students in the MA Program in Museum and Cultural Heritage Studies may apply to participate in The Ringling Course, spending their second full year of study at The John & Mable Ringling Museum of Art.
+Read more about The Ringling Course…